Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Introduction

-Moreover, $m_{\gamma,h}$ is non-trivial, non-atomic and a.e. $x\in D$ sampled according to $m_{\gamma,h}$ is $\gamma$-thick (that is, for such $x$, $h_\eps(x) \sim \gamma \log\big(\frac 1\eps\big)$ a.s. w.r.t. $\mathbf P$).
+In the subcritical phase, $m_{\gamma,h}$ is non-trivial, non-atomic and $\mathbf P$-a.s. and for a.e. $x\in D$ sampled according to $m_{\gamma,h}$, it holds that $h_\eps(x) \sim \gamma \log\big(\frac 1\eps\big)$ -- that is, almost every point chosen via $\mu_{\gamma,h}$ is $\gamma$-thick.
 Consequently, $m_{\gamma,h}$ is singular w.r.t. the Lebesgue measure.
 We underline the analogies of these statements to \eqref{mugamma} and \eqref{muh}.
 There have been notable instances where, using the scale-invariance of the logarithmic correlations, studying the positive and negative moments of the total mass $m_{\gamma,h}(D)$ have been instrumental (see \cite{GHSS18,RV19} and \cite[Ch.
 3.7-3.9]{BP21}).
-Also, an important geometric behavior of $m_{\gamma,h}$ is captured by the asymptotic behavior of the volume decay $\log m_{\gamma,h}(B_\eps(x))$ as $\eps\downarrow 0$.
-This is known as the (uniform) H\"older exponents of $m_{\gamma,h}$ and is closely related to its multifractal behavior.
-In fact our bounds \eqref{bounds} for the infinite-volume GMC $\mu_\gamma$ resemble a similar behavior of the GMC measures $m_{\gamma,h}$.
-Indeed, recall that (see \cite[Sec.
-4.1]{RV14} for precise definitions), for $m_{\gamma,h}$, the uniform H\"older exponent is given by $d(1-\frac{\gamma}{\sqrt{2d}})^2$, while its pointwise H\"older exponent is $d+ {\gamma^2}/2$.
-However, none of these exponents fully captures its multifractal spectrum, which roughly says that if $x$ is $a$-thick, then
+A related geometric feature of $m_{\gamma,h}$ is captured by the asymptotic volume decay of $\log m_{\gamma,h}(B_\eps(x))$ as $\eps\downarrow 0$, which is the analogue of our bounds \eqref{bounds}.
+This is known as the (uniform) H\"older exponents of $m_{\gamma,h}$ and it is closely related to its multifractal behavior.
+Indeed, recall that for $m_{\gamma,h}$, the uniform H\"older exponent is given by $d(1-\frac{\gamma}{\sqrt{2d}})^2$, while its pointwise H\"older exponent is $d+ {\gamma^2}/2$ (see \cite[Sec.
+4.1]{RV14} for precise definitions).
+However, none of these exponents fully captures its multifractal spectrum, which roughly says that if a point $x\in D$ is $a$-thick, then

 Thus, the pointwise (resp. uniform) H\"older scaling exponents are the extremal values of the multifractal spectrum, and these therefore do not match for a fixed $\gamma$ (but do so as $\gamma\to 0$).
-We refer to the discussion below \eqref{bounds} again to underline the analogy to the H\"older exponents $C_1, C_2$ in our set up.
+We refer to the discussion below \eqref{bounds} again to underline the analogy to the H\"older exponents $C_1, C_2$ in our setup.

-In summary, it is for the first time, to the best of our knowledge, that the existence and the properties of $\mu_\gamma$ in \eqref{mugamma} have been established in the infinite-dimensional set up, in the entire sub-critical regime.
-While GMC for log-correlated fields are not formally related to the fields studied here, we find the point of view of the former quite appealing for studying the latter.
-By now there is also a rich theory of log-correlated GMC in the critical \cite{DRSV14,P21} and supercritical regime \cite{MRV16,BL18}.
-With this background, we expect the present results and the GMC point of view to be useful for further applications to the continuous directed polymer in $d\geq 3$.